Swiftaff/svelte-object-explorer/PLUGINS.md

 ## mandatory parser

--   `type_parser` a function to define this type based on the value being parsed.
+-   `value_parser` a function to define this type based on the value being parsed.

     If the function returns `true` based on the value matching some criteria, Svelte Object Explorer will assume the value is of this type and will then apply all of the optional functions that you supply below for `name_of_type`, `transform`, `row_render` and `row_html`.